KPMG: The top 4 skills to launch a career in blockchain

 1. Business acumen: The number of user roles, personas, and entities blockchain touches is more than in any previous emerging technology and ranges from IT to finance, procurement, and the mailroom.
 Each user from each entity has a unique view and access, which requires a deep understanding of specific processes across the business.
 This varying expertise is crucial when creating and defining a compelling use case and value proposition for a blockchain project.

-2. Tech literacy: While it’s important to understand the technical concepts of how blockchain works, understanding how to apply that knowledge to a use case is critical.
-Members of a blockchain team should understand the differences between a wide range of technologies (cloud, protocols, consensus mechanisms, ERPs, networks, and so on) and know when to use different mechanisms and platforms.
+2. Tech literacy: While it’s important to understand the technical concepts of how blockchain works, knowing how to apply that knowledge to a specific use case is critical.
+Members of a blockchain team should have a grasp of the differences between a wide range of technologies (cloud, protocols, consensus mechanisms, ERPs, networks, and so on) and know when to use different mechanisms and platforms.
 This will help them understand how blockchain interacts within an existing technology ecosystem and how that ecosystem will impact the design of the blockchain solution.
 And for those who are planning to work on the development side of blockchain, some knowledge of coding (JavaScript, HTML, solidity, etc.) is helpful for blockchain development.

 3. Data analysis: While most team members do not need to be technologists to work on blockchain projects, the team must include data analysts who can tap into one of blockchain’s greatest benefits — data.
 Being able to understand and make use of the data gleaned from a blockchain — and present it in a meaningful way to each of the varying user roles — is key to success.